christophelc/chess_rust/README.md

 ```
  ./target/release/chess_rust benchmark
  ```
  to run a benchmark based on epd files.
-The epd files have been taken from Githun and Wikipedia pages.
+The epd files have been taken from Github and Wikipedia pages.

 ## Algorithms